Tips for Preparing a Military Resume

 Follow the guidelines below to help ensure your military resume is going to be read and understood by top employers.

-A military resume should be organized into the following categories:
+Resumes should be organized into the following sections: Heading/Headline, Education, Experience, Accomplishments and Training/Certifications.

-The heading should be at the top of the page.
-It must contain your name, mailing address, home phone number, cell phone number (if applicable), your personal email address and military email address (if applicable).
+HEADING: The heading should be at the top of the page.
+It must contain your name, current mailing address, home phone, cell phone and two email addresses.

 Bradley N. Morris